 RIMS Cases is where police reports, supplements, and attachments pertaining to documented reports are stored.
-Department personnel may access information on a need-to-know basis for historical or statistical reasons or when necessary to complete daily tasks.
-During training you will also learn how to write a supplemental police report.
+Department personnel may access information on a need-to-know basis for historical or statistical reasons and during the course of duties as deemed necessary.
+During the course of training you will learn how to write a supplemental police report.